Manjeet95/MILP_ULC/README.md

 - First, Ineq_Reduction.py generates linear inequalities.
 Then, minimize the linear inequalities using GUROBI (to reduce the number of active S-boxes or to optimize the probability of differential characteristics).

-- The command 'python Ineq_Reduction.py ULC Sbox GUROBI -' gives the list of minimized linear inequalities to reduce the number of active S-boxes.
+- The command 'python Ineq_Reduction.py ULC sbox GUROBI -' gives the list of minimized linear inequalities to reduce the number of active S-boxes.

 - The command 'python Ineq_Reduction.py ULC prob GUROBI -' provides the list of minimized linear inequalities to optimize the probability of differential characteristics.